Armed Attack On New Year's Eve Club Party In Turkey, Dozens Killed

 In Turkey, New Year’s Eve celebrations became the scene of violence with an armed attack in an Istanbul nightclub.
 This CNN video reports initial details, including how this area of Istanbul (the Ortakoy district) was already the scene of a significant police presence before the attack occurred.

-The Guardian reports at least 35 casualties.
+The Guardian reports at least 35 fatalities.
 Authorities have also confirmed that 40 other people were injured in the attack, which occurred shortly after midnight.

 The New York Times notes that as many as three gunmen first fired on police before entering the Reina nightclub, which held about 600 revelers.
 Gov. Vasip Sahin of Istanbul Province has labeled this as a terrorist attack: